• Skip to primary navigation

 • Kimchi – kimchi is an amazing fermented Korean side dish.
 And we couldn't make kimchi fried rice without it!
 It’s super healthy and as it’s fermented, it’s great for gut health too.
 We call it a side dish rather than an ingredient because it’s served as a side with almost every meal in Korea!
 Did you know you can even make your own kimchi?
 Try this homemade kimchi recipe by Lisa Lin.
 Please note, we don’t chop the kimchi, we use it straight out of the jar.
 If you notice that the cabbage or onion in it are too large, just give it a rough chop before adding to the wok.

 • Gochujang – this is a Korean red chilli paste.
 It’s also a fermented ingredient, that’s spicy, savoury and sweet.
 If you can get Gochujang, rather than a standard chilli paste, it’s preferable.
 It adds a rich depth of flavour to this recipe.
-Otherwise, just use whatever chilli paste you have on hand.
+Otherwise, check out these gochujang alternatives.

 • Maple Syrup – we need something sweet to balance out the flavours.
 So maple syrup it is.
 You can use another type of syrup if needed, or brown sugar.
 We use syrup because we make the sauce in advance so it was easier to stir it all up without needing to wait for sugar crystals to dissolve.